egrabska/egrabska.github.io/About me.md

 I graduated in 2015 from the Jagiellonian University, with a master’s degree in geography with GIS specialization.
 My thesis, *Evaluation of optical and radar data (Landsat 8 and Sentinel-1) fusion for crop type mapping* was awarded by **Polish Geographical Society Award** for outstanding MSc thesis.

 During my PhD I worked in two projects related to the remote sensing data and forestry.
-In the first project, financed by the Polish National Science Center, “Forest change detection and monitoring using passive and active remote sensing data” I worked from 2016 to 2019.
-It was carried out at the Institute of Geography and Spatial Management, JU.
-In this project, I focused on the use of time series of Sentinel-2 imagery in mapping forest species composition.
-The second project, in which I am working from 2019, “Innovative forest MAnagEment STrategies for a Resilient biOeconomy under climate change and disturbances (I-MAESTRO)”  is a ForestValue project.
-It was carried out at the Faculty of Forestry, University of Agriculture in Kraków.
-There I was more focused on the topics of forest disturbances in terms of monitoring them with satellite data, but also in analyzing the environmental and forest parameters that predispose to forest dieback.
+In the first project *Forest change detection and monitoring using passive and active remote sensing data*, carried out at the Institute of Geography and Spatial Management, Jagiellonian Univeristy, I was focused on the use of time series of Sentinel-2 imagery in mapping forest species composition.
+The second project *Innovative forest MAnagEment STrategies for a Resilient biOeconomy under climate change and disturbances (I-MAESTRO)* was carried out at the Faculty of Forestry, University of Agriculture in Kraków.
+There I was more focused on the topics of forest disturbances in terms of monitoring them with dense time series of imagery, but also in analyzing the environmental and forest properties that predispose to forest dieback.
+I took part in two internships: in 2017 in Geomatics Lab, Geography Department, Humboldt University, Berlin, Germany, and June 2016 at Z_GIS - Interfaculty Department of Geoinformatics, Paris-Lodron University Salzburg, Austria.

-The results of my analysis was published in several papers in the international, peer-reviewed journals (see all on my [Research Gate account](https://www.researchgate.net/profile/Ewa-Grabska)).
+The results of my analysis was published in several papers in the international, peer-reviewed journals - see more [here](https://egrabska.github.io/publications/)
+I also presented them on international conferences such as **ForestSAT 2018**.

+I have advanced knowledge in R and in Google Earth Engine (Java Script) and basic knowledge in SQL and Python.
+Regarding GIS software I work in ArcGIS and QGIS a lot.

 Remote sensing, particularly optical satellite imagery is my huge passion.
 I manage one of the most popular fanpages related to visualization of satellite imagery in Poland called [Polska z Sentinela](https://www.facebook.com/polskazsentinela)

 I am also enthusiast of R language, data science, spatial analysis and visualization, and sharing knowledge!
+I also enjoy mountain running and travelling.